A new phantom on a rational surface: Introduction

 such that $\RHom(\mathcal{T},\mathcal{T})$ is a co-connective DG-algebra. \end{thm}

+The structure of this paper is organized as follows.
+In Section \ref{sec-2-Pre}, we recall some basic definitions and facts on semi-orthogonal decompositions, phantom subcategories, height and pseudoheight of exceptional collections and blow-up of $\PB^{2}$ at points.
+Section \ref{sec-3-construct} gives the construction of a numerically exceptional collection on the blow-up of $\PB^{2}$ at $11$ points in general position.
+The main Theorem \ref{main-thm} is proved in Section \ref{sec-4-pf-thm1}.
+In Section \ref{sec-5-pf-thm2}, we construct a new co-connective DG-algebra whose derived category is a phantom category (Theorem \ref{main-corv2}) and consider the projections of skyscraper sheaves.
+In Appendix \ref{Appendix-HH-AY}, we obtain the dimension of the second Hochschild cohomology of the phantom category $\A_{Y}$ in Theorem \ref{main-thm}.
+In Appendix \ref{No-Ph-Wdel}, we prove there exists no phantom subcategories on smooth projective surfaces with an effective smooth anti-canonical divisor.

-Right before this paper appeared, another work by K. Kemboi, D. Krashen, T. Liu, Y. Liu, E. Mackall, S. Makarova, A. Perry, A. Robotis, and S. Venkatesh \cite{KKL+25} was announced, which obtained the non-full exceptional collection of line bundles of Theorem \ref{main-thm} following Krah’s method.
+Right before the first version \cite{MXY25} of this paper appeared, another work by K. Kemboi, D. Krashen, T. Liu, Y. Liu, E. Mackall, S. Makarova, A. Perry, A. Robotis, and S. Venkatesh \cite{KKL+26} was announced, which also obtained the non-full exceptional collection of line bundles of Theorem \ref{main-thm} following Krah’s method.
 Our construction differs slightly from theirs.